javalikescript/lha/README.md

 The lha engine manages the extensions including scripts, the things, the scheduler and a web server.
 The engine records thing property values in dedicated time based log files.

-It is a pure [Lua](https://www.lua.org/) application built around a scheduler and an HTTP server based on [luajls](https://github.com/javalikescript/luajls).
+It is a pure [Lua](https://www.lua.org/) single process application built around a scheduler and an HTTP server based on [luajls](https://github.com/javalikescript/luajls).
 It exposes a Thing Description JSON API, see [Web of Things](https://www.w3.org/WoT/).

 The lha application could be run on small computers such as the _Raspberry PI_ or the _WD MyCloud_.